ORzazade/hello-world-nodejs-docker/README.md

 ## Running on prod mode

-Open a new terminal window,, `ssh` into the teracy-dev VM to execute the following commands:
+Open a new terminal window and execute the following commands:

 ```
 $ cd hello-world-nodejs